waxbetty/Sushi-fork-1/readme.md

 Examine the nav ul in the inspector.
 Note the coordinate system.

-Toggle the position property on and off in the inspector.
+- Toggle the position property on and off in the inspector
+- Use left instead of right to observe stacking

-Demo - example of a complex selector:
+### Demo - example of a complex selector:

+We could add margin to the right of every list item except the last by using:

 ```css
 .nav li {